 1. Visit the tunnels by motorbike or rental car.

-You can rent a motorcycle or hire a car with driver to the Cu Chi tunnels from Ho Chi Minh.
-It takes around one and a half hours to reach the tunnels at Ben Dinh and about 2 hours to Ben Duoc.
-By this way, you are not only visiting the tunnels but also enjoy authentic lifestyle and wonderful scenery along the way.
+You can rent a motorcycle or hire a driver to take you to the Cu Chi Tunnels from Ho Chi Minh.
+It takes around 1.5 hours to reach the tunnels at Ben Dinh and about 2 hours to reach Ben Duoc.
+In this way, you are not only visiting the tunnels but also enjoying the authentic lifestyle and wonderful scenery along the way.

-Do you want to visit Cu Chi for full day with motorbike and a tour guide?
+Do you want to visit Cu Chi for a full day with a motorbike and a tour guide?
 Click here to book it now.

 2. Visit Cu Chi by bus.

-Most the tours are offered by travel agents in Ho Chi Minh, they’re running mainly half-day tours.
-You can choose to join with a big group (around 30 – 35 people in 1 gourp) or with smaller group (less than 15 people).
-Book it in here!!
+Most of the tours are offered by travel agents in Ho Chi Minh; they run mainly half-day tours.
+You can choose to join a large group (around 30-35 people per group) or a smaller group (fewer than 15 people).
+Book it here!!

 Cu Chi tunnels can be reached by waterway.
-Therefore, some companies are offering a trip to visit the tunnels by speedboat.
-And Les Rives is also another common name you hear that offer a full boat experience to the Cu Chi tunnels.
+Therefore, some companies are offering speedboat trips to visit the tunnels.
+And Les Rives is another common name you hear that offers a full-boat experience to the Cu Chi tunnels.

 Open time and entrance fees: